-There will always be ups and downs–they can be frequent and drastic–but what’s important is that over time, the trend line moves in the desired direction.
-Up and to the right is the desired direction.
+There will always be ups and downs, they can be frequent and drastic, but what’s important is that over time, the trend line moves in the desired direction — up and to the right.
 If you want to see where a stock’s price was at a specific point in time, just move your cursor over any point on the trend line like in the three examples shown here.

 Trends Over the Years

-Now that you can read trend lines, you can see exactly how many millions you didn’t make by not buying as much Amazon as you could afford in May 1997 and holding it forever.
+You can see exactly how many millions you missed out on by not buying up Amazon stock in 1997 and holding it forever.
 But now that you can read trend lines, you might just catch the next Amazon on its way up.

 3. Lines of Resistance and Support Show Trends Within the Trend

 As previously stated, trend lines follow price points in a jagged line that reveals the peaks and valleys that emerge along the way.
 Some of those peaks and valleys are called lines of support and lines of resistance, and investors use them as indicators of when to buy and when to sell.